Essential Questions and Answers on the Gospel of the Kingdom (Selections)

 Question 5: We follow the example of Paul and we work very hard for the Lord, just like Paul said: “I have fought a good fight, I have finished my course, I have kept the faith.”
 Is this not following the will of God?
 Practicing in this way should mean that we are qualified to be raptured and to enter into the kingdom of heaven, so why must we accept God’s work of judgment and purification in the last days before we can be brought into the kingdom of heaven?

 Question 6: We forsake everything else, spread the Lord’s gospel, and shepherd the church.
 This kind of labor is the way to implement the heavenly Father’s will.
 Is there anything wrong with our practice this way?

-Question 7: Today we believe in the Lord Jesus; we sacrifice to spread the Lord’s name, forsaking everything else.
+Question 7: Today we believe in the Lord Jesus; we suffer and sacrifice to spread the Lord’s name, forsaking everything else.
 We are doing the heavenly Father’s will.
 This means we have already been made holy.
-When the Lord arrives, He will definitely rapture us into the heavenly kingdom!
+When the Lord arrives, He will definitely rapture us into the kingdom of heaven.